 How Expenditures Differ

-One notable difference in nonprofit and for-profit hospitals is that for-profits allocate more resources to advertising and marketing.
-Dr. David Himmelstein, co-founder of an organization that advocates a universal, single-payer health system in the U.S, argues that these are wasteful expenditures that divert patient dollars from things like equipment and training that could improve quality of care.
+One notable difference between nonprofit and for-profit hospitals is that for-profits allocate more resources to advertising and marketing.
+Dr. David Himmelstein, the co-founder of an organization that advocates a universal, single-payer health system in the U.S, argues that these are wasteful expenditures that divert patient dollars from things like equipment and training that could improve quality of care.
 He further argues that marketing is wasteful because for-profit hospitals tend to be located in areas where there are few healthcare options, so patients have little choice in where to get care.